Sbig App

 • Above 350cc: Higher premiums due to faster speeds and more expensive repairs.

-When setting a comprehensive bike insurance premium, insurers consider several risk factors, with engine CC among the most crucial.
+When setting the comprehensive bike insurance premium, insurers consider several risk factors, with engine CC among the most crucial.
 Larger-capacity motorcycles can reach higher speeds and typically incur more repair costs after accidents, placing them in higher pricing bands.
 Key factors affecting insurance premiums include:

 • Engine Capacity (CC): Higher CC motorcycles usually fall into more expensive premium brackets.